-Bait Al Naboodah first opened its doors on November 14, 1995.
-It reopened its doors on April 08, 2018 after renovation and restoration.
+Bait Al Naboodah opened its doors on November 14, 1995.
+After its renovation and restoration, Bait Al Naboodah was reopened again on April 08, 2018.

-Here, you can learn about the authentic architectural designs of traditional Emirati houses, as well as about the lifestyle and values of our ancestors.
-This house is a unique model of the marvelous Sharjah architecture.
-Built in the mid-19th century, the museum has been renovated to reveal the life and times of Obaid Al Naboodah, and show how the architecture of Bait Al Naboodah was influenced by the pearl trade.
+Built in the mid-19th century, this house is a unique model of the marvelous Sharjah architecture.
+It has been renovated to tell the story of Obaid Al Naboodah and show how the architecture of his house was influenced by the pearl trade.

-The house originally belonged to the late Obaid bin Eissa Bin Ali Al Shamsi, nicknamed Al Naboodah.
+Bait Al Naboodah originally belonged to the late Obaid bin Eissa Bin Ali Al Shamsi, also known as Al Naboodah.
 He was a prominent pearl merchant who held commercial ties in India, Africa and France.

-Al Naboodah lived in this house, built around 1845, with his family
+Al Naboodah lived in this house, built in 1845, with his family.
 The house construction went through several phases as his family grew bigger.

 This charming two-storey house is built around a large courtyard with walls made of coral.
 What makes Bait Al Naboodah architecturally distinguished are the teak columns and the intricate plaster and wood carvings found throughout the house.
 In addition, the house features malaqaf (wind scoops) that are built into the walls, instead of the traditional barjeel (wind towers).